bicpi/bicpi.github.io/_posts/2013-06-01-moving-to-the-cloud-part-7-enabling-elastic-beanstalk.markdown

 with your application code completely stripped down to the bare minimum of what's really needed to run the application, maybe compressed assets and likely you need to include a configuration file appropriate for your target environment (database settings, API keys etc. for this specific environment).
-For the latter, you may also use environment variables.
-On Elastic Beanstalk, you can set them in the environment configuration and they are available on every EC2 instance managed by your environment.
+For the latter, you may also the custom configuration file feature shown above or environment variables.
+On Elastic Beanstalk, you can set environment variables easily in the environment configuration and they are available on every EC2 instance managed by your environment.

 One thing to note is that in a PHP application that uses Composer, you do not have to include your `/vendor` directory.
 Elastic Beanstalk makes some assumption about your application,